Can Watermarks Survive Translation? On the Cross-lingual Consistency of Text Watermark for Large Language Models: Improving Cross-lingual Consistency

+\paragraph{No attack \& Paraphrase attack} The next question is whether the addition of semantic clustering of the vocabulary to X-SIR will affect the original detection performance of SIR.
+As shown in \figurename~\ref{fig:xsir-no-and-para-attack}, when there is no attack, both methods perform comparably.
+However, under the paraphrase attack, X-SIR performs slightly better than SIR.
+This is reasonable because paraphrasing can be regarded as a special kind of ``translation'' within the same language and X-SIR improves such intra-lingual consistency.

-As shown in \tablename~\ref{tab:x-sir-text-quality}, X-SIR achieves better text quality than SIR in text summarization, and comparable performance on question answering, meaning the semantic partition of vocabulary will not negatively affect text quality.
+\paragraph{Text quality} As shown in \tablename~\ref{tab:x-sir-text-quality}, X-SIR achieves better text quality than SIR in text summarization, and comparable performance on question answering, meaning the semantic clustering of vocabulary will not negatively affect text quality.